Learn GNU Tools: From User to Builder

 - Line-oriented I/O:

-getline()function is perfect for this.
-Seeman getline. - String Searching: “Introduction to Algorithms” (CLRS) Chapter 32 covers string matching.
+getline()is ideal here.
+Seeman getline. - String Searching: CLRS Chapter 32 covers string matching.

 - POSIX Regular Expressions: “The Linux Programming Interface” Chapter 48.